Staff: T. Taliercio, F. Gonzalez Posada, L. Cerutti, J.B. Rodriguez, E. Tournié.

 Hyperbolic media (HM) are also a promising topic.
 They consist in stacked layers of a few tens of nm alternating metal and dielectric.
 These stacked layers of doped and un-doped semiconductors can be considered in specific conditions such as metamaterial.
 The near-field optical properties of these metamaterials can be controlled by adjusting the geometry and the doping level of the layers.
 Thermal Radiation Scanning Tunneling Microscopy (TRSTM) allows to investigate accurately the local density of states (LDOS) and to understand the physical properties of these metamaterials (Fig. 2(b)).
 HM offer the possibility to access hyperbolic dispersion relation for electromagnetic waves thanks to the permittivity values along or perpendicular to the normal axis to the surface being positive or negative.

 HDSC allows to develop integrated plasmonic functionalities into optoelectronic devices.
 Thanks to the possibility to adjust optically or electrically the carrier density into semiconductor, we can tune dynamically the plasmonic properties of the HDSC.
-Theoretical investigations have been done to optically tune the plasmonic properties of photo-generated metasurfaces in the THz range (Fig. 3).
+Theoretical investigations have been done to optically tune the plasmonic properties of photo-generated metasurfaces in the THz range.
+We recently demonstrated the possibility to optically modulate a THz wave at a frequency of a few MHz (Fig. 3).
 We also designed and fabricated a guided-mode resonant (GMR) filter based on HDSC.
 So far, the GMR filter cannot be activated.
 However, this approach demonstrated the possibility to integrate the GMR filter directly on an optoelectronic device, such as, a mid-IR detector.